-There are a few other versions of mastectomy, all of which you and your oncologist and general surgeon will discuss as you plan your treatment.
+There are a few other versions of mastectomy, which you and your oncologist and general surgeon will discuss as you plan your treatment.
 We will work closely with you and your medical team to develop a comprehensive treatment plan meeting your expectations.

 Your Post-Mastectomy Reconstruction Options

-After mastectomy, many women choose to reconstruct their breasts.
+After a mastectomy, many women choose to reconstruct their breasts.
 Reconstruction is an option every woman should be informed of prior to mastectomy, and you have a right to clear, accurate information so that you can decide whether a reconstructive procedure is right for you.

 Reconstruction of one or both breasts can be achieved with the following techniques:

 Procedures to reconstruct the nipple and areola and refine the look of the breast are also options post-mastectomy.

 As you decide whether post-mastectomy reconstruction is right for you, our plastic surgeons will make sure you have all the information you need.
 Your reconstructive choices are dictated in part by the type of mastectomy you have; however, our plastic surgeons also want to hear what your wishes are and what you expect out of the procedure.
 Then they can make personalized, informed recommendations about your breast reconstruction.

 To learn more about breast reconstruction after mastectomy in the Denver area, please call The Breast Center Park Meadows Cosmetic Surgery at 303-706-1100.
 You can also click here to fill out our online form for your consultation!
-Our experienced, board-certified plastic surgeons are located in Lone Tree, Colorado, and are proud to serve women from across Colorado and the entire USA.
+Our experienced, board-certified plastic surgeons are located in Lone Tree, Colorado, and are proud to serve women from across Colorado and the entire country.